-The School of Health Sciences currently includes nine programs allowing students to earn degrees in 1) Nursing, 2) Dental Hygiene, 3) Health Information Technology, 4) Physical Therapist Assistant, 5) Surgical Technology, 6) Respiratory Therapist, 7) Medical or Clinical Laboratory Technology, 8) We will be starting an AAS in Applied Health Sciences in Fall 2013 and we are accepting students for our Occupational Therapy Assistants program.
-The OTA program's first class begins in the fall of 2013.
+The School of Health Sciences currently includes nine programs allowing students to earn degrees in 1) Nursing, 2) Dental Hygiene, 3) Health Information Technology, 4) Physical Therapist Assistant, 5) Surgical Technology, 6) Respiratory Therapist, 7) Medical or Clinical Laboratory Technology, 8) In the Fall of 2013 we accepted students into our new AAS in Applied Health Sciences program, Occupational Therapy Assistant.
+OTA began its' first class in the fall of 2013.
 Please contact the director, Kay Peters, at 505-566-3527 or firstname.lastname@example.org if you are interested in the OTA program.
 Since Medical Laboratory Technology is my profession, let me say that many of the technologies of this profession are those used by scientists in the very popular crime scene investigation shows (CSI).

 As education changes, San Juan College continues to offer flexibility in curriculum.
 For example, the Physical Therapy Assistant program is offered online and by the traditional classroom method.
 Health Information Technology (HIT) includes two specialties: the coding certificate and an AAS in HIT.
 Both are available online.
 Additionally, many of our classes are hybrids, which include both online and traditional classroom aspects.